digetx/libvdpau-tegra/README.md

 ```
 If you don't see anything related to VDPAU, it means that it doesn't work for some reason.
 Check that `/usr/lib/vdpau/libvdpau_tegra.so.1` exists, note that `VDPAU_DRIVER_PATH` must point to the directory containing the shared library, not the library file.

 Other players that support VDPAU are also (kinda) working, but mpv is recommended.
-The `VDPAU_DRIVER` and `VDPAU_DRIVER_PATH` aren't required if mesa (https://github.com/grate-driver/mesa) is installed.

 # Todo: